 Rhinox left.
 Optimus looked back down at Rattrap.
 We'll need to get his clothing off to reach his damages.
 The Maximal leader started to take a step, then stopped, looking down at where his hand was clamped around Rattrap's wrist.
 Tarantulas, there should be a pair of metal snips in the second locker over there.

-This was the Optimus that Dinobot knew - level-headed and in command.
+This was the Optimus Dinobot knew - level-headed and in command.
 Tarantulas didn't even cast an asking glance at Megatron before moving to obey.
-Given a crisis, Optimus had snapped out of his weakness and depression.
+Given a crisis, Optimus had snapped out of his weakness and grief.
 He has some strength left.
 Good.
 May it last.

 Tarantulas returned with the snips and carefully removed Rattrap's clothing to expose his damages.
 Simply tugging it off would snag on the shrapnel and make the wounds worse.
 There wasn't much metal in his back - the shrapnel had cut across without lodging in his flesh.
 His arms and legs were a different story.
 Most of the shrapnel was in his left limbs, a couple dozen small shards almost hidden in his flesh.
 The few pieces in his right were comparatively shallow ricochets.
 By the time Tarantulas finished removing Rattrap's clothing, she found two knives and a small laser pistol hidden on him.
 The gun was technically a truce violation and Optimus looked upset but Megatron laughed so hard he had a coughing fit.